Robert J. Sexton: Music

-Sexton then founded the band One Bad Eye, who he played with for three years.
-One Bad Eye put out their self-titled debut album One Bad Eye in 1993.
-The album was engineered by Mark Pakucko, who also worked with Dinosaur Jr., Frank Black, Def Leppard, and Rage Against the Machine.
-It was produced by Mark Christian, who produced albums by Cher, The Supremes, and Steve Perry.
-Sexton also played with the bands Undesirables and Pound of Flesh, for three years and two years, respectively.
+Sexton played with the "supergroup" Undesirables, before founding the band Pound of Flesh, which recorded a demo tape with Pete "Pistol Pete" Powers (Genöcide) and friends Joe Wood and Mitch Dean from T.S.O.L..
+Sexton then founded One Bad Eye, whose self-titled debut album Self-Titled was engineered by Matt Pakucko (Dinosaur Jr., Frank Black, Def Leppard, Rage Against the Machine).

 Music videos

-Sexton started his career in Los Angeles as a film editor.
+After relocating to Los Angeles from the East Coast, Sexton began his career in the film industry as an editor.
 Meeting director Brian Smith in an editing bay, he was offered a job as a production manager.
-Becoming a producer, he produced major music videos for country artists including Toby Keith, Reba McEntire, Brad Paisley, and Clint Black; rock artists including Marilyn Manson, OK Go, and John Fogerty; hip-hop artists like Busta Rhymes; and Christian artists including Skillet, KJ-52, and ZOEgirl.
+Working alongside Smith, Sexton worked as a production manager on videos for Shakira, Sublime, and Ricky Martin.
+Sexton went on to produce music videos for country artists including Brad Paisley, Toby Keith, Trace Adkins, Reba McEntire, and Clint Black; rock artists including Marilyn Manson, Alice Glass, OK Go, and John Fogerty; hip-hop artists including Busta Rhymes; and Christian artists including Skillet, KJ-52, and ZOEgirl.

 Sexton then moved largely into directing.
 One of his videos for Incite, which premiered on The Wall Street Journal, was the first ever narrative-driven heavy metal virtual reality video.
-In his career, he has directed many music videos for bands including Soulfly for Unleash, The Devil Wears Prada for Sailor's Prayer, and Cavalera Conspiracy for Killing Inside.
+In his career, he has directed music videos for artists including Soulfly for Unleash, Hellyeah (featuring Vinnie Paul from Pantera), Michael Schenker, the Dwarves, Kataklysm, The Devil Wears Prada, and Cavalera Conspiracy.

 Virtual reality

 Sexton's entrance into the world of virtual reality was with his creation of "cinematic virtual reality", the technique of blending together traditional film techniques with virtual reality.
 His most notable work in this realm is his short Psycho City, TX.

-Psycho City, TX was released on Sexton's app HollywoodAsylumVR and premiered at VRLA.
-Sexton described the medium as being good for horror for its realism.
-He told LA Weekly in May 2018, "Your brain thinks it's a real event that's happening and remembers it as something real.
-It's not like watching a TV screen or a movie screen.
-You're in there, you know, it's a hot environment; your brain is thinking this is real."
+Of cinematic virtual reality, he told LA Weekly, "Your brain thinks it's a real event that's happening and remembers it as something real."

 Personal life

 Sexton lives and works in the Hollywood Dell neighborhood of Hollywood, California.
 He has been married to makeup artist Suzi Hale since June 5, 2010.

-The wedding of Suzi Hale and Robert Joseph Sexton was held at the Psycho House on the Universal Studios Backlot, the first and only wedding to ever be held there.
-The wedding needed to officially be approved by the Alfred Hitchcock Foundation.
-Director Brian Smith was the best man at Sexton's wedding, and the wedding was attended by friends including author Kim Gruenenfelder.
+Their wedding was held at the Psycho House on the Universal Studios Backlot, the first and only wedding to ever be held there, which had to be officially approved by the Alfred Hitchcock Foundation.

-Frequently referred to as Thee Good Reverend, Sexton was ordained as a minister of the Universal Life Church in 1994.